 1. Food and drink gifts

 New homeowners are busy moving, organizing, and decorating — and that means they’re working up an appetite.
-“Edible gifts are always a great option,” Fritz says.
+“Food gifts are always a great option,” Fritz says.
 Snacks, beverages, or entire meals are a welcome gift for any new homeowner.
 “I frequently give clients a tray of homemade chocolate-covered pretzels.
 If the buyers have kids, you’re a real hero!”

 2. Kitchen gifts